vortre127/vortre127/README.md

-- 👋 Hi, I’m @vortre127
+- Hi, I’m @vortre127
-- 👀 I’m interested in ...
-Construction, Landscaping, Programming, and Human & Animal Care
+- My interests are in Nature (plants and animals), Health Care, and Digital & Physical Engineering
-- 🌱 I’m currently learning ...
-Languages (Spanish & Japanese), Web Development, Zoology
+- I’m currently learning Linguistics of English, Spanish, German, and Japanese; IT of Full Stack Web, Mobile Application, 3D Unity Development
-- 💞️ I’m looking to collaborate on ...
+- I’m looking to collaborate on ...
 Algorythm Development, Bug Fixing, or Game Development
-- 📫 How to reach me ...
+- How to reach me ...
 Message me on here for now

 <!---
 vortre127/vortre127 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.